daryl-cecile/darylcecile.net/notes_markdown/rss-autodiscovery.md

 ---
 title: "Adding RSS Autodiscovery to your site"
 date: "2022-06-05"
+snippet: A how-to guide on adding RSS to your site
 ---

 Recently, I've discovered a new-found love for <abbr title="Really Simple Syndication" link="https://rss.com/blog/how-do-rss-feeds-work/">RSS</abbr>.
 It gives